MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ### 2. Optimize access to these endpoints via the VPN

 Now that we have identified these critical endpoints, we need to divert them away from the VPN tunnel and allow them to use the user's local Internet connection to connect directly to the service.
 The manner in which this is accomplished will vary depending on the VPN product and machine platform used but most VPN solutions will allow some simple configuration of policy to apply this logic.
+For information VPN platform-specific split tunnel guidance, see [HOWTO guides for common VPN platforms](#howto-guides-for-common-vpn-platforms).

-If you wish to test this manually, you can perform something like the following PowerShell example which adds a route for each of the Teams Media IP subnets into the route table.
+If you wish to test the solution manually, you can execute the following PowerShell example to emulate the solution at the route table level.
+This example adds a route for each of the Teams Media IP subnets into the route table.
+You can test Teams media performance before and after, and observe the difference in routes for the specified endpoints.

+#### Example: Add Teams Media IP subnets into the route table

 ```powershell
 $intIndex = "" # index of the interface connected to the internet